jasp-stats-modules/modules-app/README.md

 The web application is designed to be opened from inside JASP desktop application, but it can also be used as a standalone web application.

-The JASP desktop application tells the web application which version/architecture it is and which modules are installed by using a [websocket](https://doc.qt.io/qt-6/qtwebchannel-index.html).
+The JASP desktop application tells the web application which version/architecture it is and which modules are installed by using a [Qt WebChannel](https://doc.qt.io/qt-6/qtwebchannel-index.html).

 ### Search parameters